camunda/camunda/optimize/client/FRONTEND_OVERVIEW.md

 1. **Fetching translations**: When the application loads, it issues a request to the backend to fetch the appropriate JSON translation file.
 2. **Loading translations**: The translations are then loaded into the application memory as a global object inside the module.
 3. **Resolving translations**: The module resolves the translations dynamically based on the detected browser language, ensuring that users see the application in their preferred language.
-It has a `t` function that resolves the translation based on the provided path. e.g. `t('login.username')` returns `Username`.
-It is also possible to pass values to the translation. e.g. `t('report.instanceCount', {count: 5})` returns `There are 5 instances`.
+It has a `t` function that resolves the translation based on the provided path.
+For example, `t('login.username')` returns `Username`.
+It is also possible to pass values to the translation.
+For example, `t('report.instanceCount', {count: 5})` returns `There are 5 instances`.

 ## Testing